BabylonJS/Documentation/content/How_To/events/Observables.md

 ## Scene Observables

-The BabylonJS Scene Object has over 20 observables that 'fire' under various conditions.
+TheBabylon.js Scene Object has over 20 observables that 'fire' under various conditions.
 Most of them are checked EACH frame/render, and in a deterministic/predictable order or sequence.
 Below is a list of Scene observables checked during each renderLoop... in the order they are checked:

 - [onBeforeAnimationsObservable](//doc.babylonjs.com/api/classes/babylon.scene#onbeforeanimationsobservable)
 - [onAfterAnimationsObservable](//doc.babylonjs.com/api/classes/babylon.scene#onafteranimationsobservable)